intenogent/jitcr-protocol/CONTRIBUTING.md

 Thanks for your interest in helping with JITCR!
 We genuinely appreciate it.

+## The Short Version

+JITCR is currently maintained by @intenogent as a solo project, so I review contributions personally.
+I'm committed to responding within a few days (not hours) — I do my best to keep things moving.

+**You can help in these ways:**

+1. **Report bugs** — Open an Issue (no discussion needed)
+2. **Fix documentation** — Submit a PR directly for typos, clarity, or missing examples
+3. **Suggest ideas** — Start a Discussion before writing code
+4. **Test and give feedback** — Try JITCR on your OS and tell us what works/breaks

 ---

-## A Quick Note

-JITCR is currently maintained by **@intenogent** as a solo project.
-I'm committed to responding to contributions, but with limited availability — expect a response within a few days, not hours.
-I'll do my best to keep things moving.

----

-## How You Can Help

-### **1. Report a Bug** ✅
+## 1. Report a Bug ✅

 Found something that doesn't work?

-- **Open an Issue** with:
+**Open an Issue with:**
 - Your OS (Windows 11, macOS 14, Linux distro)
 - JITCR version or installation date
 - What you were trying to do
 - What happened instead
 - Steps to reproduce (so we can test it)
 - Any error messages (copy & paste the full text)

 That's it.
 We'll investigate and fix it.

 **Why not a PR?** Bug fixes touch the core protocol.
-We want to make sure the fix is tested and won't break something else.
+We want to make sure the fix works and doesn't break something else.

-### **2. Suggest an Idea or Improvement** 💡
-Have a thought about a new `>` command, better workflow, or feature?

-- **Go to Discussions → Ideas (Feature Requests)**
-- Describe what you'd like to see and why
-- We'll discuss it together

-This lets us think it through before anyone writes code.
-Some ideas are great, some need refinement, some don't fit JITCR's design — discussing first saves everyone time.

-**Why not a PR?** We need to agree on the direction first.
-Submitting code for an idea that doesn't align with JITCR's goals creates extra work for everyone.
+---

-### **3. Improve Documentation** ✅
+## 2. Improve Documentation ✅

 Spot a typo, unclear explanation, or missing example?

-- **Submit a PR** for documentation fixes
+**Submit a PR directly:**
 - Keep it focused (one fix per PR)
 - Clear commit message: `docs: fix typo in README section X` or `docs: clarify installation step 3`

-Documentation PRs are quick to review.
-Go ahead!
+- Documentation PRs are quick to review — go ahead!

-### **4. Improve the Installer Experience** ✅
-Found a way to make the `JITCR_Installer_Prompt.md` clearer or more robust?

-- **Open an Issue first** to discuss the improvement
-- Once we agree it's good, submit a PR

-The installer is critical — we want to vet changes before merging.
+---

+## 3. Suggest an Idea or Improvement 💡

+Have a thought about a new command, better workflow, or feature?

+**Start a Discussion first** (not a PR):
+- Go to **Discussions → Ideas (Feature Requests)**
+- Describe what you'd like to see and why
+- We'll talk it through together

+**Why discuss first?** Discussing saves everyone time:
+- Some ideas are great and we'll say "yes, please submit a PR"
+- Some need refinement before code
+- Some don't fit JITCR's design — that's okay, we'll explain why

+This way you know your PR will be welcomed before you write it.

+---

-### **5. Test & Feedback** ✅
+## 4. Test & Give Feedback ✅

-Try JITCR on your OS, with your setup, and tell us what works and what doesn't.
+Try JITCR on your OS with your setup and tell us what works and what doesn't.

-- **Open an Issue** with your experience
+**Open an Issue with your experience:**
 - Include what worked smoothly
 - Include what was confusing or broke
 - This helps us improve

 ---

-## How NOT to Contribute (And Why)

-### ❌ Don't submit a PR for protocol changes without discussing first

-**This happens:** You find what you think is a better way to handle Tier 2 loading, or a new `>` command, and submit a PR.

-**Why we can't merge it:** The protocol is the foundation of JITCR.
-A change that looks good in isolation might break session continuity, token math, or workflow logic.
-We need to discuss the implications first.

-**What to do instead:** Open an Issue describing the change and why it matters.
-Let's talk it through.
-If it's solid, we'll say "yes, please submit a PR" and you'll know it'll be welcomed.

-### ❌ Don't change multiple systems in one PR

-**This happens:** You fix a bug, improve docs, and refactor the installer all in one PR.

-**Why we can't review it:** Too many changes mean too much to vet at once.
-Also hard to understand the intent.

-**What to do instead:** One PR = one focused change.
-Easier to review, easier to merge, easier to revert if needed.

-### ❌ Don't assume we want a feature even if it's cool

-**This happens:** You add a feature you think is awesome — maybe a new `> config` command or a plugin system.

-**Why we can't just merge it:** JITCR is intentionally minimal.
-Every addition increases complexity and maintenance burden.
-We need to align on whether it's worth it.

-**What to do instead:** Open an Issue: "I think we should add X because Y." Let's discuss if it fits JITCR's design.

----

-## The PR Workflow (If We've Agreed)
+## The PR Workflow (Once We've Agreed)

-Once we've agreed to a PR (documentation fix, installer improvement, etc.):
+Once we've discussed and agreed a change is good:

-1. **Fork** the repo
+1. **Fork the repo**
 2. **Create a branch** from `main`:
    - `docs/fix-typo-section-x`
    - `docs/clarify-installation`